Published

-A savoury French pumpkin tart for something special and a great vegetarian option for Thanksgiving or Christmas.
+A savoury French pumpkin tart for something special as a vegetarian option for Thanksgiving or Christmas.

-Packed with roasted pumpkin, mushrooms, leeks and sage, it’s extra delicious with a rustic chestnut flour pastry base.
-For non-vegetarians add some leftover turkey.
-A taste of Autumn on a plate!
+Packed with roasted pumpkin (or purée), mushrooms, leeks and sage, it's extra delicious with a rustic chestnut flour pastry base.
+For non-vegetarians add some leftover turkey or bacon.

 Savoury Pumpkin Tart